Tha Rae: History

-Nowadays, Tha Rae regarded as the old town zone of Sakon Nakhon, along the main street there are still old colonial buildings standing.
+Nowadays, Tha Rae is regarded as the old town zone of Sakon Nakhon.
+Along the main street, there are still old colonial buildings standing.

 Geography

 Tha Rae is about 21 km (13 mi) from downtown Sakon Nakhon via Sakon Nakhon–Nakhon Phanom Highway, 14 km (8 mi) from Sakon Nakhon Airport.

 Neighbouring sub-districts are (from north clockwise): Na Phiang in Kusuman District, Na Kaeo in Phon Na Kaeo District, Nong Lat in its district, and Chiang Khruea in its district.